 The otherworldly imagery of ANIMAL LAND is realized through darkroom printing, exploiting the visual vocabulary of hand-worked 19th century photographic processes combined with vagaries of low-resolution files from high-tech, night-vision digital trail cameras.

 ANIMAL LAND was developed during my year as Artist-in-Residence at Virginia Commonwealth University Rice Rivers Center.
 Drawing initially from photos collected for biodiversity research in City of Richmond’s James River Park System by biologist Anne Wright, ANIMAL LAND’s scope expanded to incorporate pictures of night life in my own neighborhood along an important tributary of the James River.
 Special thanks to Anne Wright, Science in the Park, and VCU Rice Rivers Center for allowing use of James River Park System research photo files in my work.

-Candela Gallery features ANIMAL LAND in a solo show opening May 4, 2017, and presented selections at AIPAD The Photography Show in NYC March 30 – April 2.
+Candela Gallery featured ANIMAL LAND in a solo show May/June 2017, and presented selections at AIPAD The Photography Show in NYC and Current Art Fair in Richmond VA.